-Parameter Description Current Time: Status Current Time Displays the time when the Switch was initially started for this session.
+Parameter Description Current Time: Status Current Time The current local date and time for the system.
 Time Source Displays the time source for the system.
 Current Time: SNTP Settings SNTP State Use this pull-down menu to Enabled or Disabled SNTP.
 SNTP Primary Server This is the IP address of the primary server the SNTP information will be taken from.
 SNTP Secondary Server This is the IP address of the secondary server the SNTP information will be taken from.
 SNTP Poll Interval in Seconds This is the interval, in seconds, between requests for updated SNTP information.
 Current Time: Set Current Time Year Enter the current year, if you want to update the system clock.
 Month Enter the current month, if you would like to update the system clock.
 Day Enter the current day, if you would like to update the system clock.
 Time in HH MM Enter the current time in hours and minutes, if you would like to update the system clock.